+Our code is made available upon publication to encourage reproducibility \footnote{\url{https://github.com/edvinli/ppdl}}.
+All experiments were carried out on an Nvidia 3090 Ti GPU.
 We conduct experiments on various cluster configurations and employ the CIFAR-10 and Fashion-MNIST datasets, which are commonly used in the literature for decentralized machine learning evaluations on covariate and label shift, see Section~3.1~\cite{kairouz2019advances}.
-Similar to previous work \cite{zec2022decentralized, sui2022friends}, we consider a decentralized learning scenario where nodes are able to communicate with all other nodes in the network.
-Specifically, we assume a fully connected graph among the nodes.
-The goal of our proposed algorithm is to identify a sub-graph within the whole graph that maximizes the local task performance for each node.
-In other words, for each node, our algorithm aims to identify a set of neighboring nodes that are beneficial collaborators with respect to the local learning task.
+We follow previous work \cite{zec2022decentralized,sui2022friends} and assume a fully connected graph among the nodes.
+Our algorithm aims to find a sub-graph for each node that maximizes its local task performance.
+In other words, we want to find the best collaborators for each node based on its local, private data.

 \textbf{Baselines.} In all experiments we use decentralized adaptive clustering (\textbf{DAC}) \cite{zec2022decentralized} as a baseline for comparison, as it is most similar to our work.
 In addition, we also make comparisons to a random gossip communication protocol (denoted \textbf{Random}) and an oracle (denoted \textbf{Oracle}) that has perfect information of cluster assignments and only communicates (randomly) within these.
 Moreover, we also compare with local training on the nodes where no communication is allowed (denoted \textbf{Local}).